 Ciara's shag cut naturally frames her face—basically, it's layer perfection.
 Simply put some sea salt spray in your hair for a similar look.

 Priyanka Chopra Jonas

-It's all about texture with Julia Roberts's long shag haircut.
+It's all about texture with Jennifer Hudson's retro take on the shag haircut.
 To add volume and texture, try adding something like the Oribe Après Beach Wave and Shine Spray ($23).
 "I like the care-free look of this style," comments Friese.

 She points out, "Wavy hair would be best for this look but it can work with slightly curly hair as well."
 Style "using a lightweight gel and either diffusing the hair or even air drying and loosening up the locks with fingers once the hair is dry."